argesis13/smart-neighbourhood/README.md

-# Ionic Angular Conference Application
+# Ionic Connected Neighbourhood Application

 This application is developed by Ansamblul Computational Vatra Luminoasa.
 It's currently under development, and it calls localhost endpoints.